 The methods for cleaning pillows are simple, but you must allow enough time for the filling to dry completely regardless of the filling.
 Read on for more details on how to wash pillows.

-How Often to Wash Pillows
+How Often Should You Wash Your Pillows?

 Equipment / Tools

 - Washer or large bathtub